Robbie-E/astro_python_scripts/README.md

              - dtc_predict_actual (perform held-out validation and return the predicted and actual classes, i.e. galaxy shapes, from a decision tree classifier)

 program29.py - rf_predict_actual (returns predicted and actual classes for galaxies using random forest 10-fold cross-validation,
-               specifying the number of decision trees in the forest; also returns the accuracy and a confusion matrix)
+               specifying the number of decision trees in the forest; also returns the accuracy and a confusion matrix from support_functions.py)